hamkerlab/Baladron2023-MotorLearning-BG-Cereb/README.md

 To run a simulation: python3 iCub_jiggling_reservoir.py
 This will initialize the random concrete action, run the initial basal ganglia training and then run the full model simulation with 2 or 8 goals.
 A full simulation will take several hours.

 The basic requirement is having installed ANNarchy (https://annarchy.readthedocs.io/en/latest/).
+Installation instrucions for Linux and Mac are available in the oficial ANNarchy documentation.

 ANNarchy requirements are the following:
-/*:
+:
   + g++ >= 4.8
   + make >= 3.0
   + python >= 3.6 (with the development files, e.g. python-dev or python-devel)